Education Niche 1

 As a trained singer, slow controlled diaphragmatic breathing came easily to me.These breathing strategies helped me in public.
 However, when Mother and I were alone together, my crying jags often got hold of me.

 My MS research and talking with others acquainted with MS told me how it often controls emotions.
-My soft-heart nature causes me to cry at the drop-of-a-hat.
+My soft-heart nature causes me to cry at the drop-of-a-hat so MS adds to that aspect of my personality.

 My breath catches when seeing something utterly beautiful, grand beyond belief, a distressed animal or person.
 My throat tightens.
 Tears flow freely.

 Dad remarried within the year after Mother died.
 It seemed much too soon to me.
 He assured me that he spent more than a year knowing that Mother would die.
 She wanted him to find someone.

 And he did.